 I believe that everybody has the right to live a fulfilling life, and that everybody deserves access to quality mental healthcare.
-My goal is to facilitate growth, healing, and the development and maintenance of authentic and loving relationships.
+My goal for my counseling practice is to facilitate growth, healing, and the development and maintenance of authentic and loving relationships.

 If you’d like to learn a little more about my personal background and what led me to a career in counseling, please check out this article published by VoyageATL.

-- I received my Bachelor’s of Sociology and my Bachelor’s of Women’s Studies from Georgia State University in 2011.
+- I earned a Bachelor of Sociology degree and a Bachelor of Women’s Studies degree from Georgia State University in 2011.

-- I received my Master’s degree in Clinical Mental Health Counseling from Mercer University in 2016.
+- I earned my Master of Science degree in Clinical Mental Health Counseling from Mercer University in 2016.

-- I have been a part of the BDSM, LGBTQ, and polyamorous communities for 9 years.
+- I have been a part of – and an advocate for – the BDSM, LGBTQIA+, and polyamorous communities for more than 15 years.

 - I have volunteered with organizations including Food not Bombs, Women’s Actions for New Directions (WAND), 9 to 5 Working Women, Georgia Latina Alliance for Human Rights (GLAHR,) Freedom University, Students and Workers in Solidarity at Emory University, and Cop Watch.
-I also founded a completely volunteer-run organization: Kelli’s Childcare Collective of Atlanta (KCCA) in 2010 and directed it until 2013.
-I have been passionate about organizing for the rights of marginalized communities for 12 years.
+I also founded a volunteer-run organization: Kelli’s Childcare Collective of Atlanta (KCCA) in 2010 and directed it until 2013.
+I am passionate about organizing for the rights of marginalized communities.

 “Two or three things I know for sure, and one of them is that if we are not beautiful to each other, we cannot know beauty in any form.” ― Dorothy Allison